-ICE BofA 3-5 Year US Treasury Index is a subset of ICE BofA US Treasury Index including all securities with a remaining term to final maturity greater than or equal to three years and less than five years.
+1 ICE BofA 1-3 Year US Treasury Index is a subset of the ICE BofA US Treasury Index including all securities with a remaining term to final maturity less than three years.
 ICE BofA US Treasury Index tracks the performance of U.S. dollar-denominated sovereign debt publicly issued by the U.S. government in its domestic market.